-Existing On-Site Vehicle Parking Required Vehicle Parking per Zoning Bylaw 2018 Proposed Vehicle Parking Reduction through Demand Management Shortfall 6 stalls 99 stalls 27 stalls -55 stalls 17 stalls (17 hotel, 82 residential) (25 off-site)
+Existing On-Site Vehicle Parking Required Vehicle Parking per Zoning Bylaw 2018 Proposed Vehicle Parking Reduction through Demand Management Shortfall 6 stalls 106 stalls 27 stalls -51 stalls 28 stalls (24 hotel, 82 residential) (25 off-site)

-Long-term bicycle parking 30% above the minimum requirements is proposed and more than double the short-term bike parking requirement (some electrified) is provided for building guests, residents, and visitors.
+Long-term bicycle parking 30% above the minimum requirements is proposed and the required short-term bicycle parking (some electrified) is provided for building guests, residents, and visitors.
 Long-term bike parking will be electrified for charging.
-A fleet of 12 shared eBikes for resident and hotel guest-use is proposed.
+A fleet of 11 shared eBikes for resident and hotel guest-use is proposed.
 End-of-trip facilities for hotel staff are included.
 Residents will have access to a bike repair station and 11 large parking spaces for cargo bikes and similar non-standard bicycles.
 Bicycle parking and a public bicycle repair station are part of the potential redesign of Penwill Green park.